NittanyLion/Grumps.jl/docs/src/objects.md

 Grumps uses separate integration methods for the micro and macro components.
 The default choices are simple with small numbers of nodes and draws.
 For micro, it is Hermitian quadrature, for macro it's Monte Carlo draws.
 One gets the defaults if the choices are omitted.

-The procedure is to create the integrators using a call to BothIntegrators with the desired integrators as arguments and then pass this in your call to *GrumpsData*.
+The procedure is to create the integrators using a call to BothIntegrators with the desired integrators as arguments and then pass this in your call to `Data`.
 ```@docs
 BothIntegrators( :: MicroIntegrator{T}, ::MacroIntegrator{T} ) where {T<:AbstractFloat}
 DefaultMicroIntegrator( ::Int, ::Type )